Iffrit-Studio/iffrit-website/index.md

 ### Support or Contact

-Contact hello@iffrit.com for more information about our products.
+Contact hello@iffrit.com for more information about our products and solutions.

 Rev 3.0